 Zell Am See

-For travelers who are looking for the ultimate in natural scenery, and wilderness adventures, the town of Zell am See is a ‘must-visit’ destination in Austria.
-Surrounded by majestic alpine mountains, world-class ski slopes, and tranquil blue lakes, Zell am See hosts numerous outdoor recreation events throughout the year.
-During the winter, it hosts a number of ski and snowboard competitions.
-The driving here is also out-of-this-world, be sure to take the Grossglockner Alpine Road from here for some of the most awe-inspiring scenery in the country.
+For travelers who are looking for both natural scenery and wilderness adventures, the town of Zell am See is a ‘must-visit’ destination.
+Surrounded by the Austrian Alps, world-class ski areas, and serene blue lakes, Zell am See hosts numerous outdoor recreation events year long.
+In the winter, it plays host to a number of ski and snowboard competitions.
+Be sure to take a drive along the Grossglockner Alpine Road from here for some of the most awe-inspiring scenery in the country.